Skip to content

 • Participants will have the opportunity to evaluate their models on the test data.

-• Each team is allowed only one submission.
-This single submission will be considered your official entry for the competition.
+• Each team is allowed only three submissions.
+Only the final submission will be considered your official entry for the competition.

 • The leaderboard is disabled and will only be published after the submission deadline.